ryandrann/starter-hugo-blog/content/post/nsx-t-n-vds-to-vds-migration/index.md

 **Procedure**

 The migration can be performed by using the the NSX Manager CLI or API.
-I chose to us the CLI:
+I chose to use the CLI:

 1. Log into NSX Manager with the admin user and run the following command to verify that the hosts are ready for migration.
-The output of the command will be a precheck Id.
+The output of the command will be a Pre-check ID.
 If any inconsistencies are received, address them and run the pre-check again.

 ```shell
 vds-migrate precheck